2008 Alabama Crimson Tide football team

 The 2008 Alabama Crimson Tide football team represented the University of Alabama as a member of the Southeastern Conference (SEC) during the 2008 NCAA Division I FBS football season.
 Led by second-year head coach Nick Saban, the Crimson Tide compiled an overall record of 12–2 with a mark of 8–0 in conference play, winning the SEC's Western Division title.
-Alabama advanced to the SEC Championship Game, were the Crimson Tide lost to the eventual national champion, Florida.
+Alabama advanced to the SEC Championship Game, where the Crimson Tide lost to the eventual national champion, Florida.
 Alabama was then invited to the Sugar Bowl, losing to Utah.
 The team played home games at Bryant–Denny Stadium in Tuscaloosa, Alabama.

 The Crimson Tide opened the season with an upset victory over No. 9 Clemson in the inaugural Chick-fil-A College Kickoff.
 After the win, Alabama returned home where they defeated non-conference opponents Tulane and Western Kentucky before they traveled to Fayetteville and defeated Arkansas for their first conference win of the season.
 The next week, The Crimson Tide upset No. 3 Georgia at Athens and moved into the No. 2 ranking.
 Alabama then defeated Kentucky, Ole Miss, Tennessee and Arkansas State prior to Saban's return to Baton Rouge as an opposing head coach.

 In Week 10 of the season, Alabama became the No. 1 team in both the AP and Coaches polls as well as the Bowl Championship Series (BCS) standings.
 It was the first time the Crimson Tide had been ranked No. 1 in the regular season since November 1, 1980, when the top-ranked Tide fell to Mississippi State.
 It was also the first time Nick Saban had ever achieved the No. 1 position in the AP Poll and the first time in school history Alabama had reached No. 1 in the BCS standings.
 With their 27–21 overtime win over LSU, Alabama clinched a berth in the SEC Championship Game.
 The Crimson Tide finished their regular season undefeated with a 36–0 shutout victory over Auburn in the Iron Bowl.
 This was the Crimson Tide's first undefeated regular season since 1994 and the program's first SEC Western Division championship since the 1999 season.
 The Tide lost SEC Championship Game to Florida, 31–20.
 A month later, the Alabama concluded the season with a 31–17 upset loss in the Sugar Bowl against Utah, a game in which the Tide were favored by 10 points.